1fatgmc/HandCab/README.md

   - 9 = Extras.
 Followed by...
       - 0 then \# to toggle the action the the \# key does as a direct action, either to show the direct action key definitions, or the Function labels.
       - 1 to change the facing of locos in a consist.
+      - 2 Show/Recalibrate POT values (see below)
-      - 3 to toggle the heartbeat check.- 6 then \# to Disconnect/Reconnect.
+      - 3 to toggle the heartbeat check.
+      - 4 Show/Recalibrate throttle POT (see below)
+      - 5 128/28 speed step mode toggle (default is 128)
+      - 6 Disconnect/Reconnect.
-      - 4 (or 9) then \# to put into deep sleep
+      - 7 (or 9) to put into deep sleep
 Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
  - \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.
        Optionally, you can configure it so that the the Function labels from the roster show